Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Test Validators for Signal-based CPS

-To generate signals, we use \emph{control-point encoding}~\cite{tuncali2019requirements, arrieta2019pareto} -- a common approach in signal processing and control theory that captures signals in a compact and efficient representation.
-Specifically, we encode signals as sequences of equally spaced control points, where each index denotes a fixed time interval and each corresponding value approximates the signal's value during that time interval.
-Following this encoding, to generate signals, it suffices to generate the control points of the signal.
-Provided with the control points, the actual signals are constructed through interpolation.
-An interpolation function (e.g., piecewise constant, linear, or cubic) connects the control points to form a signal~\cite{tuncali2019requirements, arrieta2019pareto, miningassumption}.
 In this article, we assume the interpolation function for system inputs is piecewise constant.
 Our evaluation of major CPS benchmarks and case studies from the literature indicates that most assume inputs to be piecewise constant.
-Notably, the Lockheed Martin industrial CPS benchmark and the MathWorks' publicly available CPS models for automotive driving systems -- including the cruise controller~\cite{cruisecontroller}, clutch lockup controller~\cite{clutchlockup}, guidance control system~\cite{guidancecontrol}, and DC motor controller~\cite{dcmotor} -- explicitly use piecewise-constant input signals.
-In addition, the ARCH benchmark~\cite{khandait2024arch}, which includes seven hybrid CPS models, compares two interpolation function types: arbitrary piecewise continuous functions and piecewise constant functions.
-Results from ARCH-COMP19~\cite{ernst2019arch} show that performance differences between these two interpolation functions are minimal, indicating that our assumption of piecewise-constant signals is not restrictive.
+Notably, the Lockheed Martin industrial CPS benchmark and the MathWorks' publicly available CPS models for automotive driving systems~\cite{cruisecontroller,clutchlockup,guidancecontrol,dcmotor} use piecewise-constant input signals.
+The ARCH benchmark~\cite{khandait2024arch}, which includes seven hybrid CPS models, compares arbitrary piecewise continuous and piecewise constant interpolations.
+Results from ARCH-COMP19~\cite{ernst2019arch} show minimal performance differences, supporting our assumption of piecewise-constant signals.